Venkateswara: Worship and festivals

 Venkateshwara, an aspect of Vishnu, is the presiding deity of the Tirupati temple.
 It is believed that the deity is Swayambhu (self manifested).
-Ten Puranas state that Tirupati is a form of Lord Vishnu.
+Ten Puranas state that Tirupati is a form of Vishnu.
 Even deity appears similar to 108 Divya Desams - Vaishnava temple Vishnu deities.
 The deity is believed to be as old as the "Shila thoranam" in Tirumala.
 Tirumala has tremendous fame from the ancient period.
 The deity is referred to as 'Balaji' by North Indians.
 The scriptures state that Venkateshwara is the saviour of all suffering people in the Kali Yuga.

 In the 12th century, Ramanuja visited Tirupati to settle a dispute that had arisen between the Shaivites and Vaishnavites regarding the nature of the deity set up in the Tirumala temple.
 Ramanuja streamlined the rituals at Tirumala temple according to Vaikanasa Agama tradition, and introduced the recitation of the Naalayira Divya Prabandham.
-He also set up the Tirupati Jeeyar Matha in 1119 AD, in consultation with Tirumalai Ananthalwan to institutionalise service to the deity and supervise the temple rituals.
+He also set up the Tirupati Jeeyar Matha in 1119 CE, in consultation with Tirumalai Ananthalwan to institutionalise service to the deity and supervise the temple rituals.
 The Jeeyars, to this day, ensures that the rituals ordained by Ramanuja are observed.